 Introduction to field-based research and evaluation issues and methodologies.
-Covers problem identification, sources of data, research and evaluation techniques, cost analysis, communicating with clients, legal/ethical considerations, and using data for decision making.
+The course covers problem identification, sources of data, communication with clients, legal and ethical considerations, use of data for decision making, and research and evaluation techniques, including action research.

 ITED 7080 Technology and Learning Standards